Taavi4n5/PetManagementAPIandAngular/README.md

 7. DELETE ```/api/pets/:id``` Deletes pet from database by id.

 ## My thoughts
-Maybe you have already tried to run the application or maybe you are reading this first.
-Maybe API didnt even start?
-Hopefully at least it did that...
-I do not have much prior ecperience with Spring Boot or Angular, much less sharing it.
-Anyways, what works, what does not.
 ### What works
-User endpoints work, in angular when you login with one of 3 accounts, a POST is sent to API and a response is sent back.
-If login was a success, user is given a JWT token.
-Column sorting.
-Here ends what works currently.
-Well, PET endpoints kinda work, just not through frontend right now.
+User endpoints work, pet endpoints work.
+Authentication and autorization works.
-### What does not work
+### What needs work
-All of PET endpoints through Angular (they do work when using tools like Postman) because I just couldn't figure out why Authorization with bearer token requests could not produce responses.
-Its not CORS, its not CSFR, it might be headers, but I just can not figure this out right now.
-I could remove authentication and authorization and the application would work (I might do seperate branch), lists would load, user could add, update or delete.. , but so much work has gone into it that I want to figure this out later on.
+Currently angular side of autorization needs some correcting.
+Implementing user pets instead of showing everyones pets.
 ### What I wanted to implement
-That TODO where user is displayed their own pets was on the menu after security.
-However that should be a simple PetModel, PetDTO and pets table edit to include forgein key user ids.
-Then when user logs in and we know his id, we can load pets associated with that id.
 Validation was something I wanted to leave as last.
 I have not thought much about that yet but I thought using regex in frontend.
 No idea what to use on backend though.
 I also wanted to add error exceptions to handle cases to API.
 ## Time
 I started on 2nd May, I just couldn't start earlier due to schoolwork.
 I am sure had I started earlier I would have something more grand to show, but it is what it is.
-It took me 6 hours to build this API, 3 hours for Angular and then I decided: "OK, pretty good, lets create security with JWT on unfamiliar Spring Boot grounds because why not."
-It has taken me 14 hours over 2 last days to implement this security - sphagetti code.
+It took me 6 hours to build this API, 3 hours for Angular and some 16 hours of spring boot security (specifically getting security and angular get along nicely).